SkafteNicki/dtu_mlops/README.md

 ## Learning objectives

 A student who has met the objectives of the course will be able to:

-* Demonstrate a broad knowledge of state-of-the-art frameworks for doing research within deep learning
+**Demonstrate a broad knowledge of state-of-the-art frameworks for doing research within deep learning**

-* Organise code in a efficient way for easy maintainability and shareability (git + docker)
+* Organise code in a efficient way for easy maintainability and shareability (git, cookiecutter)
-* Being able to debug, visualize and monitor multiple experiments to assess model performance (wandb)
+* Being able to debug, visualize and monitor multiple experiments to assess model performance (tensorflow, wandb)
-* Cable of using online computing services to scale experiments (AWS)
+* Cable of using online computing services to scale experiments (azure)
 * Demonstrate knowledge about different distributed training paradigms (data parallelism, model parallelism, ect) with deep learning and how to apply them (pytorch-lightning)
 * Understand the importance of reproducibility and how to make sure experiments are reproducible (hydra)
 * Efficiently do cross-validation and hyperparameter searched (optuna)
-* Knowledge about privacy computing (Pysyft, opacus)
-* Deploy deep learning models in the wild (torchserve)
+* Deploy deep learning models in the wild (torchserve, azure)
 * Conduct a research project in collaboration with follow students using the frameworks teached in the course